1 John 2:12-14 Three Stages of Christian Maturity

 Summary

-Discipleship focuses on what the person is learning, not the material itself.
-Suitable training materials never become the mentor but the brother or sister.
-Their attitudes, advice, and caution help the believers interpret and apply biblical knowledge, protecting them from the devil’s many attacks and giving them a long-term perspective of their spiritual journey.
+Discipleship emphasizes what the person is learning, not the material itself.
+Appropriate training materials never serve as a mentor, but rather as a brother or sister.
+Their attitudes, advice, and caution help believers interpret and apply biblical knowledge, safeguarding them from the devil’s many attacks and providing them with a long-term perspective on their spiritual journey.

 Study Questions for 1 John 2:12-14

-- What are the three stages of Christian growth that John describes?
-How do these parallel the physical development of a person?
+• What are the three stages of Christian growth that John describes?
+How do these mirror the physical development of a person?

-- What characterizes each of the three stages of the Christian’s growth?
+• What defines each of the three stages of a Christian’s growth?

-- What are the problems or challenges that those in each group might face?
+• What problems or challenges might each group face?

-- What does John, the elderly apostle, say to each of the three groups?
-Make three lists if necessary.
+• What does John, the elderly apostle, say to each of the three groups?
+Make three lists if needed.

-- What observations of the two sections can you make?
-What is John’s point?
+• What observations can you make about the two sections?
+What is John’s main point?

-- What might happen if Christians do not get the needed support while going through these stages?
+• What could happen if Christians do not receive the support they need during these stages?
 Be specific.

 Other References on 1 John 2:12-14